What is a mole?

 - At first, melanoma may look similar to a harmless mole, but in time it becomes more disordered in structure and tends to enlarge.

 - People with a greater number of moles have a higher risk of developing melanoma than those with few moles, especially if they have over 100 of them.

 Moles sometimes change for other reasons than melanoma, for example following sun exposure or during pregnancy.
-They can enlarge or regress (disappear).
+They can enlarge, regress or involute (disappear).